fredericjacquet2/Finance-transfo-course/slides/0_Introduction.md

 ### The Story

 1. By digitalizing its processes, Finance moves towards a user-friendly and effective service provider to the business.
-2. The BPF (Business Partner Finance) is leveraging its contribution with digital solutions.
-He is getting into predictive performance management with Big Data & Analytics.
+2. The BPF (Business Partner Finance) is leveraging its contribution with digital solutions, and is getting into predictive performance management.
-3. By embracing a panel of technology solutions, and developing skills to manage those, Finance builds the know-how to become the company’s engine for Digital transformation.
+3. By embracing a panel of technology solutions, and developing appropriate skills, Finance builds the know-how to become the company’s engine for Digital transformation.

 ----

 ### Course document plan

 Press ESC key !